nadavmatalon/battleships_web/README.md

 * 3 x __Destroyers__        (each covering 2 squares)
 * 4 x __Submarines__        (each covering 1 square)

-Ships must be placed either in a vetical or horizontal position.
+Each ship must be placed either in a vetical or horizontal position.

 (additional on-screen instructions are given regarding placement of ships on the board)